Production installation

 interactive: true

-For Kerberos authentication, config file should contain this:
+For Kerberos authentication, the config file should contain the following:

 KerberosAuth: